We are a team of experienced mental health professionals

 Bachelor of Social Work, Bachelor of Social Science (Psychology) (Honours)

-Anne-Marie Newham is an accredited Mental Health Social Worker and Psychologist with provisional registration who has been supporting people at risk in public and private mental health, EAP, community, and educational settings for over 30 years.
+Anne-Marie Newham is a Registered Psychologist and an accredited Mental Health Social Worker who has been supporting people at risk in public and private mental health, EAP, community, and educational settings for over 30 years.

 Anne-Marie’s experience includes working with victims of serious indictable crimes in terms of debriefing, along with trauma counselling; and she has delivered training around trauma responses to police and other organisations.
 Anne-Marie is experienced in the treatment of a wide variety of clinical presentations including anxiety and mood disorders, trauma, grief, life-cycle transitions and relationship difficulties.